jamstack/jamstack.org/src/site/generators/bloggr.md

 description: A static blog generator built on top of Nuxt-content
 ---

-Bloggr is built on top of
+Bloggrify is built on top of
 * Nuxt.js
 * Tailwind CSS
 * Nuxt-Content